 Where Is The Supplement Made

 The label states the supplement is manufactured for Jaquish Biomedical.
 This tells us another company makes the supplement.
-The name of the company is not given but it is made in the US.
-That's normal.
+The name of the company is not given, but it is made in the US.
+That's good.
 The company tells me the amino acids are sourced from America too.

 That's good as many companies obtain their raw ingredients from other countries such as India and China.
 This is true for many pharmaceutical drugs too.